royratcliffe/libcsp/README.md

 in smaller networks, such as Cubesats.
 The design follows the TCP/IP model and includes a transport protocol, a routing protocol and several MAC-layer interfaces.
-The core of `libcsp` includes a router, a connection oriented socket API and message/connection pools.
+The core of `libcsp` includes a router, a connection-oriented socket API and message/connection pools.

 The protocol is based on a 32-bit header containing both transport and network-layer information.
 Its implementation is designed for, but not limited to, embedded systems such as the 8-bit AVR microprocessor and the 32-bit ARM and AVR from Atmel.
-The implementation is written in GNU C and is currently ported to run on FreeRTOS, Linux (POSIX), MacOS and Windows.
-The primiary platforms being used are FreeRTOS and Linux.
+The implementation is written in GNU C and is currently ported to run on FreeRTOS, Linux (POSIX), macOS and Windows.
+The primary platforms being used are FreeRTOS and Linux.

-The idea is to give sub-system developers of cubesats the same features of a TCP/IP stack, but without adding the huge overhead of the IP header.
-The small footprint and simple implementation allows a small 8-bit system to be fully connected on the network.
+The idea is to give sub-system developers of CubeSats the same features of a TCP/IP stack, but without adding the huge overhead of the IP header.
+The small footprint and simple implementation allow a small 8-bit system to be fully connected on the network.
 This allows all subsystems to provide their services on the same network level, without any master node required.
-Using a service oriented architecture has several advantages compared to the traditional mater/slave topology used on many cubesats.
+Using a service-oriented architecture has several advantages compared to the traditional mater/slave topology used on many CubeSats.

-  - Standardised network protocol: All subsystems can communicate with eachother
+  - Standardised network protocol: All subsystems can communicate with each other
   - Service loose coupling: Services maintain a relationship that minimizes dependencies between subsystems
   - Service abstraction: Beyond descriptions in the service contract,